indrajithbandara/liquideye/_team/henrique-pinguim.md

 ---
 layout: team_photographer
 name: henrique pinguim
+description: Henrique Pinguim or "Penguin" is above all a love by the sea.
+The distinctive look and amazing images generated in a short time it was touted as one of the greatest revelations of aquatic photography.
 ---
 Henrique Pinguim or "Penguin" is above all a love by the sea.
 Saw the photo birth unpretentiously, on any given day, recording the performance of friends.